Spirit (franchise): Spirit Riding Free (2017–2019)

-Spirit Riding Free is a computer-animated spin-off television series, produced by DreamWorks Animation Television based on the traditionally animated film, Spirit: Stallion of the Cimarron.
+Spirit Riding Free is an animated spin-off television series, produced by DreamWorks Animation Television based on the traditionally animated film, Spirit: Stallion of the Cimarron.
 Created by Aury Wallington, it premiered on Netflix on May 5, 2017.

-The series is set in small frontier town of Miradero and follow Lucky Prescott, a 12-year-old girl who had recently relocated from the city.
+The series is set in small frontier town of Miradero and follows Lucky Prescott, a 12-year-old girl who had recently relocated from the city.
 She encounters a wild kiger mustang named Spirit.
 Lucky immediately bonds with the stallion and also makes friends with Pru Granger and Abigail Stone.
-Pru owns a palomino horse called Chica Linda, and Abigail a pinto horse called Boomerang.
+Pru owns a palomino horse called Chica Linda, and Abigail has a pinto horse called Boomerang.
 The girls call themselves the PALs.

-Webisodes (2017-2019)
+Webisodes (2017–2020)

 A number of webisodes have been released exclusively (except for "Unstoppable Music Video") on the DreamWorks Spirit YouTube-channel during the course of the series.

 Spirit Riding Free: Pony Tales (2019)

-Spirit Riding Free: Pony Tales is a computer-animated short-form television series, produced by DreamWorks Animation Television and the second spin-off television series of Spirit: Stallion of the Cimarron and the first from the first television series Spirit Riding Free.
+Spirit Riding Free: Pony Tales is an animated short-form television series, produced by DreamWorks Animation Television and the second spin-off television series of Spirit: Stallion of the Cimarron and the first from the first television series Spirit Riding Free.
 It premiered on Netflix on August 9, 2019.

 Spirit Riding Free: Riding Academy (2020)

-Spirit Riding Free: Riding Academy is a computer-animated, produced by DreamWorks Animation Television and the third spin-off television series of Spirit: Stallion of the Cimarron and the second from the television series Spirit Riding Free.
+Spirit Riding Free: Riding Academy is an animated television series, produced by DreamWorks Animation Television and the third spin-off television series of Spirit: Stallion of the Cimarron and the second from the television series Spirit Riding Free.
 It premiered on Netflix on April 3, 2020.

 Lucky, Pru and Abigail are preparing to leave Miradero as they move away to boarding school at the Palomino Bluffs Riding Academy.
 But the girls are faced with fresh responsibilities and experiences.
 From meeting their new competition, the BUDs, their transition to the academy is anything but easy.
 Along the way the PALs will make new friends and explore their individual talents as they grow up and discover their new home together.

-Spirit & Friends (2022)
+Spirit & Friends (2022–2023)

-On February 9, 2022, DreamWorks announced a new series Spirit & Friends inspired by the characters from Spirit Riding Free, which takes place in the same setting of Spirit Untamed.
-It begin release on YouTube on February 12.
+On February 9, 2022, DreamWorks Animation Television announced a new series titled Spirit & Friends inspired by the characters from Spirit Riding Free, which takes place in the same setting of Spirit Untamed.
+It was released on YouTube on February 12.
 The cast trio of Spirit Untamed (Merced, Martin, and Grace) reprised their roles and all shorts were directed by Andrew Wilson with animation provided by Doberman Pictures and Top Draw Animation.
 The series was also released on Peacock months later after the release.